-The Commission-approved Study Framework included an analysis of a modification to the project eligibility cap set at 100% and 125% of a customer's demand.
-The study considered the merits of a project eligibility cap set relative to a customer's demand.
+A customer's demand, irrespective of the definition or criteria used, is not a technical factor that will define a project eligibility cap to ensure that the company's system remains safe and reliable.
+Developing the appropriate review and study processes and defining the necessary interconnection requirements are the factors that will ensure the company's system remains safe and reliable as larger DERs are interconnected.
 Modifications to the project eligibility cap would require an evaluation of the interconnection requirements and consider specific rules to ensure that Idaho Power is able to administer its customer generation offering that is consistent for all customers with a project eligibility cap set at a percentage of a customer's demand.

-9.2.2.1 INTERCONNECTION REQUIREMENTS
+9.2.2.1 Interconnection Requirements